 Clearances for Those Who no Longer Live in Michigan

 If a person once lived in Michigan, and had a Michigan driver’s license that was revoked for multiple DUI’s, he or she will find themselves unable to obtain a license in another state because of what is called a Michigan “hold” upon their driving record.

 In 2001, he got his first DUI in Ohio.
 Then, in 2004, he picked up his second here, in Michigan.
-His Michigan license will still be revoked by the Michigan Secretary of State for picking up 2 DUI’s within 7 years.
+His Michigan license would still have been revoked by the Michigan Secretary of State for picking up 2 DUI’s within 7 years.

-A person who still lives in Michigan can only obtain restoration of their Michigan driver’s license.
-A non-resident cannot obtain a Michigan driver’s license, and a resident of Michigan cannot obtain a “clearance.”
 It really translates to this: If you live here, you get a license back.
-If you’ve moved out of Michigan, the Secretary of State cannot give you, as a non-resident, any kind of Michigan license, but can instead release the “hold” created by your revocation:
+If you’ve moved out of Michigan, the Secretary of State cannot give you, as a non-resident, any kind of Michigan license, but can instead release the “hold” created by your revocation.
+In other words: